mjtischler/greatheart/README.md

 This will serve a copy of the production build of the React app and all APIs at `http://localhost:3001/`.

 **NOTE**: This version is for production testing and API access only.
-Any changes to the development version of the client app will not be reflected here until `npm run build` is executed from the `greatheart/client` directory, and live-reloading via the development server won't work.
+Any changes to the development version of the client app will not be reflected here until `npm run build` is executed from the `greatheart/client` directory.

+##### Restarting with Nodemon

+To automatically restart the Express server when a file changes, use:

+`npm run nodemon`

-##### Development Server
+#### Development Server

 To launch a live-reloading development server, head to `/greatheart/client` and run: